YasirWaseem/School-Management-System-in-C/README.md

 1. On running the program, you will be presented with a menu:
     ```plaintext
     1. View Students        2.
 Add Student
-    3. View Faculties       4.
-Add Faculties
+    3. View Teachers        4.
+Add Teacher
-    5. View Staffs          6.
-Add Staffs
+    5. View Staff           6.
+Add Staff
     0. Exit the program

     Enter Choice